seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 **Manual Steps**

-1. Follow the steps outline in [Create or update Azure custom roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal#start-from-scratch)
+1. Follow the steps outlined in [Create or update Azure custom roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal#start-from-scratch)

 3. For the name I reccomend using **Microsoft Sentinel Defender for Cloud Connector Contributor**